-We anticipate our fiscal 2018 results will benefit from stronger demand from key end use segments (e.g., bulk and specialty chemicals) as a result of improving global macroeconomic conditions and favorable access to credit impacting primarily our Rigid Industrial Packaging & Services segment.
-We anticipate these benefits to be partially offset by a continuation of the rapidly rising raw material costs we experienced in the first quarter of fiscal 2018, specifically steel and other raw materials in our Rigid Industrial Packaging & Services segment.
-We expect these cost increases to impact our fiscal 2018 results until raw material price increases slow down or prices flatten and contractual price adjustment mechanisms catch up.
-In addition, we anticipate benefits from proposed infrastructure and planned chemical expansion projects, primarily planned in the United States.
-We also anticipate that our Paper Packaging & Services segment will benefit from a more favorable price - cost relationship as containerboard price increases that have been announced are fully realized.
-Old corrugated container (OCC) costs are currently favorable when compared to 2017, but are expected to remain somewhat volatile due to unpredictable overseas demand.
+We anticipate our fiscal 2018 results will benefit from stronger demand from key end use segments.
+We anticipate these benefits will be partially offset by a continuation of the rapidly rising raw material costs in North America that we experienced in the first half of fiscal 2018, specifically steel and other raw materials in our Rigid Industrial Packaging & Services segment, as well as by increases in transportation costs seen across parts of our global network.
+We expect these cost increases to impact our fiscal 2018 results until raw material price increases slow down or prices flatten and allow for contractual price adjustment mechanisms to catch up.
+We also anticipate that our Paper Packaging & Services segment will benefit from a more favorable price - cost relationship as containerboard price increases that have been announced are fully realized and that old corrugated container costs will remain favorable when compared to 2017.